 aorre@springfield-or.gov

-For questions regarding Springfield’s other Housing Programs:
+For questions regarding CDBG and Springfield’s other Housing Programs:

 Erin Fifield, Community Development Analyst